tfuger10/Microsoft-Movie-Studio-Analysis/README.md

 4. The [Microsoft_Movie_Studio_Presentation](Presentation/Microsoft_Movie_Studio_Presentation.pdf) PDF file

 5. [images](images) folder which contains all the images that are used in the markdown file

+For additional info, contact Tim Fuger at tfuger10@gmail.com